• Skip to primary navigation

 Blue and white girls bedroom makeover

 I would have loved it in natural wood colors, but the wood tones were pretty bad and beyond saving.
 Painting and chipping it was a great option and I love the results as I tried to create my own patina.
-It helped that it was dented and scraped from years of use anyway.
+It helped that this bed was also dented and scraped from years of use by kids anyway.

 LINENS